 Lithuania Country Report

 Lithuania aims to attract more foreign investments, particularly from the West and China, especially for its expanding financial technology sector.
 The country's strategically important location on the Baltic Sea offers great potential as a transport hub for goods coming from China and Central Asia.
 Lithuania has been one of the most proactive countries to implement the EU third energy package.
 Institutional efficiency and transparency have been improved, and red tape is likely to be reduced.
 Large-scale industrial action is unlikely.
-Risk of bribery by public officials is likely to decrease.
+The overall corruption risk is elevated, while risks of bribery by public officials will probably decrease.

 The terrorism threat in Lithuania is low and primarily external; Lithuanian politicians and diplomats could be targeted by pro-Russian individuals.
 There are no known indigenous terrorist groups in Lithuania.
 Still, in the event of a terrorist attack, probable perpetrators would be self-radicalised lone actors, while targets would include NATO military facilities and assets and government buildings.
-Cyber-attacks, perpetrated by pro-Russian individuals or groups, are likely in the one-year outlook against critical infrastructure and government websites.
+Cyber-attacks, likely to be perpetrated by pro-Russian individuals or groups, are likely against critical infrastructure and government websites.
 Private companies are also likely to be affected if not specifically targeted.
 In recent years, Lithuania has made efforts to increase cyber capabilities across state institutions.

 Although fear of Russian expansionism has increased, direct military intervention by Russia is unlikely.
 Nevertheless, the perceived threat from Russia will prompt increased arms purchases and cyber-security efforts by Lithuanian security authorities, and a greater NATO presence on Lithuanian soil.
 Lithuania is likely to continue strengthening bilateral and regional co-operation in the security and defence sector with other states in the Baltic Sea region.
 Russia will likely continue to manifest power in the Baltic region and the occasional airspace incursions will probably continue.
 However, hybrid warfare through instigation of civil unrest within the Russian minority in Lithuania is unlikely.

 Vaccinations required to enter the country